surajrjagtap/JavaScript/part3notes.md

 setTimeout
 - setTimeout provided and handle by web browser.
 - setTimeout is used to execute a function after a specified time period

+example
+- Fetching backend data having some time so it can be blocking code.
+- so we used asynchronous in javascript.